JonnMsft/TeslaPSModule/ReadMe.md

 ## Installation

+This module is available on PowerShell gallery!
+If you have Windows 10 or WMF 5.0 or other access to PowerShell Gallery, just run "Install-Module Tesla" or visit http://www.powershellgallery.com/packages/Tesla/.

+Otherwise, you can install manually as follows:

 1. Create folder `C:\Users\<username>\Documents\WindowsPowerShell\Modules\Tesla`
 2. Copy `Tesla.ps1` and `Tesla.psm1` into that directory.
 3. You will only have to call `Connect-Tesla` once (use your email and password as with http://mytesla.com), these will be encrypted and cached in your user profile.